Why an Ajuda property?

 Western parts of Lisbon are typically spacious, peaceful and green – they are traditionally considered upscale areas of the city.
 This applies to Ajuda too.
 Located between Monsanto forest and famous Belém neighbourhood, Ajuda offers good connections, calm atmosphere and charming architecture.

-In terms of property Ajuda is interesting and diverse.
-You can find modern, spacious apartments in recently built blocks of buildings.
-There are also modern townhouses available, with a garden and a pool if you wish.
-And for those looking for more traditional housing, there are beautiful older, well maintained buildings and villas in Ajuda too.
+In terms of property, Ajuda is interesting and diverse: you can find modern, spacious apartments in recently-built blocks of buildings, but there are also modern townhouses available, with a garden and a pool if you so wish.
+And for those looking for more traditional housing, there are beautiful older, well-maintained buildings and villas in Ajuda too.

 Sale price distribution in Ajuda

 Sale price per sq.m. for each property price in Ajuda

 Ajuda is one of the areas in Lisbon that has become popular among international investors and home buyers.
 The NHR (non habitual residence) tax benefit programme is one of the reasons that make the city an attractive option for EU nationals coming from countries such as France, Sweden, Belgium or Germany.
 Those non EU-nationals that invest a minimum of €500,000 in property can apply in Portugal for a so-calle ‘Golden Visa’.